jdreaver/rust-os/README.md

     - I like the idea of iterating over them and incrementally adding structure
 - In `vesa_framebuffer`, try to initialize a `mut` static slice for the framebuffer (making sure to have padding due to pitch)
 - VirtIO
-  - Make better abstractions for VirtQueue
-    - Make descriptor table a static slice
-    - Instead of structs for avail and used ring headers, make registers
-      - Then, use static slices for avail and used rings as well
-    - Ensure abstractions use volatile read/write
   - Rename avail -> driver and used -> device
   - Figure out PCI interrupts (MSI-X?)
   - Ensure it is crystal clear that memory allocator needs to be contiguous